Frequently asked questions

 Funding is not provided for the purchase of assets which become the sole property of an individual.
 You are encouraged to borrow or hire equipment.

-Volunteer groups that are registered with Green Adelaide for volunteer support are able to apply for essential tools, equipment and materials through the ‘Core Needs’ program for up to $2,000.
-Please contact Pip Robinson– Engagement Officer on 0448 984 561 for more information on this Core Needs program.
+Volunteer groups that are registered with Green Adelaide for volunteer support can apply for essential tools, equipment and materials through the ‘Core Needs’ program for up to $2,000 each financial year or until funding is exhausted.
+Please contact the Community Partnerships Team – dew.greenadelaidevolunteering@sa.gov.au for more information.

 3. Can funding for a person’s time be included in an application?